A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: Introduction

 with $\det D^2 u\, \mathrm{d} \bm{x}$ denoting the Monge-Amp{\`e}re measure associated with the given convex function $u$ on $\Omega$ (c.f.
 Section \ref{sec:notaions} for more details).
 In particular, under the assumptions for the initial convex function $u_0 \in {\mathcal{C}}(\overline{\Omega})$ that (i) $u_0\le 0$ on $\partial \Omega$, (ii) $R(u_0) < \infty$, and (iii) $\det D^2 u_0\ge c_0$ in $\Omega$ with some constant $c_0\ge 0$, the convergence analysis of the AKI method was established in \cite{abedin2020inverse}.
-Moreover, improvements in the convergence analysis of the AKI method were provided in \cite{le2020convergence} by replacing the above conditions (i)-(iii) with the condition that $0<R(u_0) < \infty$.
-Building on the work \cite{abedin2020inverse,glowinski2020numerical} mentioned above, Liu et al. \cite{liu2022efficient} proposed to solve the MAE problem \eqref{eq:MAeig} by utilizing the first-order operator-splitting method in solving the subproblem \eqref{eq:MAsub} of the AKI method.
+Moreover, improvements in the convergence analysis of the AKI method were achieved in \cite{le2020convergence} by replacing the above conditions (i)-(iii) with the condition that $0<R(u_0) < \infty$.
+Building on \cite{abedin2020inverse} and \cite{glowinski2020numerical}, Liu et al. \cite{liu2022efficient} proposed to solve the MAE problem \eqref{eq_MAeig} by utilizing the first-order operator-splitting method in solving the subproblem \eqref{eq:MAsub} of the AKI method.

 From the theoretical perspective of the AKI method, an exact Aleksandrov solution should be obtained for the subproblem \eqref{eq:MAsub} at the $k$-th iteration to ensure convergence, but this is generally not achievable in practice due to the nonlinearity of the Monge-Amp{\`e}re subproblem \eqref{eq:MAsub}, making it highly challenging to obtain exact Aleksandrov solutions in numerical implementations.
-Moreover, from the numerical perspective, the subproblems in the form of \eqref{eq:MAsub} are usually solved by iterative methods such as operator splitting algorithms.
-Thus, these require approximate Aleksandrov solutions to all subproblems with high accuracy, which may lead the AKI method to be solved very slowly.
-It is not preferable to solve the MAE problem \eqref{eq:MAeig} using the AKI method with many subproblems, even exact Aleksandrov solutions are available for all subproblems.
+Moreover, from a numerical perspective, the subproblems in the form of \eqref{eq:MAsub} are typically solved using iterative methods, such as operator-splitting algorithms.
+Thus, these require approximate Aleksandrov solutions to all subproblems with high accuracy, which may make the AKI method very slow.
 Therefore, how to verify whether an approximate Aleksandrov solution to the subproblem \eqref{eq:MAsub} can be accepted without violating the convergence of the AKI method constitutes a crucial issue for the efficient implementation of the AKI iteration method.